painting 101: We Share our Best Painting Advice to Create a front porch masterpiece Season After Season!

 Black Door & Trim, Christmas 2017

 The original black door and trim came with the house.
 And I loved it.
 Let’s be honest, there is nothing classier or more elegant that a black door.
 Don’t get me wrong, I love the look of the black trim and door.
 It’s classic and goes with every season.
 I just needed a change.
-Unfortunately, I don’t have the name of the paint but I plan to paint it back to black and will choose a very deep pure black in a semi-gloss or enamel.
+Unfortunately, I don’t have the name of the paint, but I plan to paint it back to black and will choose a very deep pure black in a semi-gloss or enamel.

 Best Painting Advice: Get Help from Brands

 - You can also utilize the multitude of paint brand websites like Behr, Sherwin-Williams, Dunn-Edwards, or Benjamin Moore to access tons of ideas and photo examples.
 This is especially helpful when you are trying to find a good color combination with your existing house color.
 It can be challenging to see how your new door color is going to look ahead of time.
-These brands have lots of interactive tools to help you choose so you don’t have to do the guess work.
+These brands have lots of interactive tools to help you choose so you don’t have to do as much guess work.

 - Having trouble deciding on a color?
 According to the design experts, the most popular front door colors right now are black, white, grey, wood, blue, red and yellow.
 If you want to be a little trendier, try a bright yellow, pink or turquoise.